1

 其後有人盜高廟坐前玉環,捕得,文帝怒,下廷尉治。 釋之案律盜宗廟服御物者為奏,奏當棄市。 上大怒曰:「人之無道,乃盜先帝廟器,吾屬廷尉者,欲致之族,而君以法奏之,非吾所以共承宗廟意也。」 釋之免冠頓首謝曰:「法如是足也。 且罪等,然以逆順為差。 今盜宗廟器而族之,有如萬分之一,假令愚民取長陵一抔土,陛下何以加其法乎?」 久之,文帝與太后言之,乃許廷尉當。 是時,中尉條侯周亞夫與梁相山都侯王恬開見釋之持議平,乃結為親友。 張廷尉由此天下稱之。

 Afterward, someone stole the jade ring from before the throne in the Temple of Gaozu.
 The thief was captured, and Emperor Wen, furious, referred the case to the Commandant of Justice.
-Shizhi consulted the statutes: the penalty for stealing ritual objects from the ancestral temple was public execution.
+Shizhi consulted the law code: the penalty for stealing ritual objects from the ancestral temple was public execution.
 He submitted his memorial accordingly.
-The emperor was greatly angered and said: "This person is utterly without the Way, stealing the temple vessels of my late father.
-I assigned it to the Commandant of Justice wishing to execute his entire clan, but you memorialize according to the law—this is not my intention in jointly upholding the ancestral temples."
-Shizhi removed his crown and bowed his head to the ground in apology, saying: "The law is sufficient as it is.
+The emperor was furious and said, "This man is utterly without principle: he stole vessels from my late father's temple.
+I entrusted the case to the Commandant of Justice because I wanted his entire clan executed, yet you memorialize only according to the law.
+This is not how I intend to uphold the ancestral temples."
+Shizhi removed his cap, bowed his head to the ground, and apologized, saying, "The law as it stands is already sufficient.
 Crimes may be of equal weight, yet they are graded by the degree of defiance or compliance.
-Now stealing ancestral temple vessels and executing the entire clan—if there is even one in ten thousand like this, supposing foolish people take a handful of earth from Changling, Your Majesty, how would you apply the law to them?"
+If the theft of ancestral temple vessels is punished by executing the offender's entire clan, then if even one man in ten thousand should do likewise, and some fool were to take a handful of earth from Changling, what punishment would Your Majesty impose then?"
 After a long while, Emperor Wen discussed the matter with the Empress Dowager and finally accepted the Commandant of Justice's ruling.
 At this time, Zhou Yafu the Marquis of Tiao, who served as Colonel of the Guard, and Wang Tiankai the Marquis of Shandu, who served as Chancellor of Liang, observed that Shizhi deliberated with impartiality, and both became his close friends.
 From this, Zhang the Commandant of Justice won the praise of the entire empire.

 8